vmi98/django-recipe-generator/README.md

 # Recipe Generator App

-A Django-based web application for searching recipes baced on recipe name and ingredients.
-Offers both traditional HTML views and RESTful API endpoints.
+A Django-based web application for managing and searching recipes based on recipe name and ingredients.
+Users can create, edit, delete, and store recipes, with support for both traditional HTML views and RESTful API endpoints using Django Rest Framework (DRF).

 ## Features

+- CRUD for recipes and ingredients
 - Search recipes by name
 - Search recipes by ingredients (for each recipe it shows what you have and what’s missing)
 - Filter by: